-During 2023 and 2022 the Company transported 11,198 thousand tonnes of oil and 11,251 thousand tonnes of oil, respectively, through Atasu-Alashankou oil pipeline.
-Additionally, in 2023 and 2022, the Company transported 9,989 thousand tonnes of transit oil, respectively, based on the Agreement between the Governments of the Republic of Kazakhstan and the Russian Federation on cooperation in transportation of Russian oil through the territory of the Republic of Kazakhstan to the People's Republic of China, which came into force on 1 January 2014.
+During 2024 and 2023 the Company transported 1,200 thousand tonnes of oil and 1,209 thousand tonnes of oil, respectively, through Atasu-Alashankou oil pipeline.
+Additionally, in 2024 and 2023, the Company transported 9,989 thousand tonnes of transit oil and 9,989 thousand tonnes of transit oil, respectively, based on the Agreement between the Governments of the Republic of Kazakhstan and the Russian Federation on cooperation in transportation of Russian oil through the territory of the Republic of Kazakhstan to the People's Republic of China, which came into force on 1 January 2014.
 The oil transportation tariff under this agreement is determined in accordance with the contract entered between the Company, KazTransOil and Rosneft Oil Company OJSC ("Rosneft").

-During 2023 and 2022, the Company transported 7,977 thousand tonnes of oil and 8,496 thousand tonnes of oil, respectively, through Kenkiyak-Kumkol oil pipeline.
+During 2024 and 2023, the Company transported 7,919 thousand tonnes of oil and 7,977 thousand tonnes of oil, respectively, through Kenkiyak-Kumkol oil pipeline.